Insality/druid/README.md

 - Druid input goes as stack.
 Last created button will checked first.
 So create your GUI from back
 - Don't forget about `return` in `on_input`: `return self.druid:on_input()`.
 It need, if you have more than 1 acquire inputs (several Druid, other input system, etc)
 - Druid by default do _acquire_input_focus_.
 So you don't need do it manually.
 Buy only if you have components, which requires _on_input_
-- If you want to delete declared Druid component, don't forget to remove them via `druid:remove(component)`
+- If you want to delete node with declared Druid component, don't forget to remove them via `druid:remove(component)`

 See full [See FAQ here](master/docs_md/FAQ.md)